 Things to do

-Renowned as the “Grand Canyon of the East,” is one of the most scenically magnificent areas in the eastern U.S. The Genesee River roars through the gorge over three major waterfalls between cliffs–as high as 600 feet in some places–surrounded by lush forests.
+Renowned as the "Grand Canyon of the East," Letchworth one of the most scenically magnificent areas in the eastern U.S. and was recently named the #1 State Park in America!
+The Genesee River roars through the gorge over three major waterfalls between cliffs--as high as 600 feet in some places--surrounded by lush forests.
 Hikers can choose among 66 miles of hiking trails.
-Trails are also available for horseback riding, biking, snowmobiling and cross-country skiing.
-Letchworth offers nature, history and performing arts programs, guided walks, tours, a summer lecture series, whitewater rafting, kayaking, a pool for swimming and hot air ballooning.
-Experiencing Letchworth by hot air balloon is unforgettable.

-Dedicated to the restoration, preservation, display, and flight of aircraft of the World War II and Korean War eras, as well as the recognition of all United States Military personnel for their service and sacrifice.
-Come on down and walk through our hangars and displays, including the new America at Home exhibit.
-If you are here in July, don’t miss the Greatest Show on Turf, The Geneseo Airshow.
-The museum is open 7 days a week in summer and M-W-F Oct- Mar.
-Call 243-2100 for special groups
+Dedicated to the restoration, preservation, display, and flight of aircraft of the World War II and Korean War eras.
+Tour the hangars and displays, including the new America at Home exhibit.
+The museum is open 7 days a week in summer and M-W-F Oct- March.
+Call 243-2100 for special group tours.

 Discover the restored Wadsworth Concord Coach, Civil war memorabilia from the Wadsworth guards, or a section of the famous Big Tree that once graced the banks of the Genesee River.
-In 1820, James and William Wadsworth donated this land to remain forever a site for a schoolhouse or other educational purposes.
-Built in 1838, this cobblestone building was the second schoolhouse on the site.
 Uncover more of the Wadsworth story here!
 Open May-October Thursdays and Sundays 2-5 or by appointment.

 In 1991 the Village of Geneseo was designated a National Historic Landmark Village.
 Take this walking tour of Main Street and the historic district and you will discover the rich variety of architectural styles represented here within a few blocks and bounded by the Wadsworth manor houses.